Exercise and physical activity for osteoporosis and bone health

 Exercise videos and fact sheets

-Use our collection of video clips and fact sheets to practise exercise routines and movements that are safe if you have osteoporosis or risk factors.
+Use our collection of video clips and fact sheets to practice exercise routines and movements that are safe if you have osteoporosis or risk factors.

 We've included adaptations, so you can exercise according to what you can manage.
 You’ll find something that’s right for you.